Trace search

 ts Timestamp of the entry that the layer belongs to

-layer_id Layer id
+layer_id Layer ID

 parent_id Layer ID of the parent